ItsiW/VILF/places/stick-to-my-pot.md

 The **scallion pancakes** are top tier.
 Get one.

 They have some cheap (like $4) scallion oil noodles, they're not amazing but good filler.
 The portions here are kinda small so it's not a terrible idea.
+I tried the pickled cabbage too another time, it's ok for like $3, don't need it but it's nice with the fried stuff.